Casino HMM: Learning (parameter estimation)#

 batch_emissions,

-Finally, let’s compare the learning curve of EM to those of SGD.
+Finally, let’s compare the learning curve of EM to those of gradient-based methods.
 For comparison, we plot the loss associated with the true parameters that generated the data.

 Important